Optimal Sequential Flows: Sequential Flows

-Despite their apparent similarity, there is no simple algorithmic reduction between these two optimisation problems.
-Indeed, for an instance of the \sfp\ with singleton set of capacities $\{c\}$, the "optimal sequential flow" "value" can be the same, strictly larger, or strictly greater than the maximal flow value if $c$ is interpreted as an instance of the classical \mfp.
+There is a natural connection between the \sfp\ and the \mfp.
+Every capacity word $a_1\ldots a_\ell$ defines an instance of \mfp\ in the corresponding pipeline, with source $(v_s,0)$ and target $(v_t,\ell)$.
+This instance has a maximal flow, and $\optseqflow$ is the supremum of those maximal flows over all capacity words $a_1\ldots a_\ell$.
+However, there is no simple algorithmic reduction between these two optimisation problems.
+Indeed, for an instance of the \sfp\ with capacities $\Capas=\{c\}$, the "optimal sequential flow" "value" can be the same, strictly larger, or strictly greater than the maximal flow value if $c$ is interpreted as an instance of the classical \mfp.

-\begin{example} Let $\vertices = \{v_1,v_2,v_3,v_4\}$ and consider capacity letters $a,b,c$ as depicted in Figure~\ref{fig:figurec}.
+\begin{example} Let $\vertices = \{v_1,v_2,v_3,v_4\}$ and capacities $c,d$, and $e$ as depicted in Figure~\ref{fig:figurec}.
 If $c$ is considered as an instance of \textsc{max flow} then only $1$ unit of flow can be transported from source $v_s=v_1$ to target $v_t=v_4$, using the edge $(v_2,v_3)$ at its maximal capacity.
 The values of maximal flows through capacity words $c,cc,ccc,cccc$ are $0,0,1,2$, respectively, and the max flow through any capacity word of the form $c^n, n>4$ remains $2$.
 The "optimal sequential flow" given set of capacities $\Capas=\{c\}$ is therefore $2$.